Applying Modes to Improvised Guitar Solo Ideas, Part 1 — Video

 Andy Aledort looks at a few useful ways to apply a modal approach to soloing.

-Sooner or later, guitarists in every genre of music begin to wonder about the modes: what they are, how best to learn them and how to use them effectively when improvising.
 In this edition of In Deep, we’ll take a look at the theoretical basis for the modes and cover a few useful ways to apply a modal approach to soloing over commonly used chord vamps.

 You Might Also Like...

 1 day 3 hours ago

 1 day 3 hours ago